jrask/rx-lab/revealjs-presentations/background.md

 * Performance - Scalability
 * Blocking - Non-Blocking
+* Synchrounous vs Asynchrounous
 * Throughput - Latency
 * Reactive Systems - Reactive Programming
 * Simple - Easy

 Note: Latency is the time required to perform some action or to produce some result.
 Latency is measured in units of time -- hours, minutes, seconds, nanoseconds or clock periods.
 Throughput is the number of such actions executed or results produced per unit of time.

+Asynchronous is defined by the Oxford Dictionary as “not existing or occurring at the same time”, which in this context means that the processing of a message or event is happening at some arbitrary time, possibly in the future.

 ---